ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 ### Electronic Design Automation (EDA)
 {: #electronic-design-automation}

 IBM Systems and IBM Research work in this industry domain and have successfully used {{site.data.keyword.cloud_notm}} for such workloads.
 The following graph displays a scale test for up to 30 K cores.
 To showcase how cloud zones can be used as a single data center, we built a large HPC cluster aggregating the resources across three {{site.data.keyword.cloud_notm}} locations.
-The setup also uses {{site.data.keyword.scale_full_notm}} as a scratch-based, high-performing file system along with {{site.data.keyword.spectrum_full_notm}} for HPC cluster configuration.
-We have used BX2-48x192 for {{site.data.keyword.spectrum_full_notm}} worker nodes and MX2d-16x128 for storage nodes under the {{site.data.keyword.scale_full_notm}}.
+The setup also uses {{site.data.keyword.scale_full_notm}} as a scratch-based, high-performing file system along with {{site.data.keyword.spectrum_full_notm}} cluster configuration.
+We have used BX2-48x192 for {{site.data.keyword.spectrum_full}} worker nodes and MX2d-16x128 for storage nodes under the {{site.data.keyword.scale_full_notm}}.

 ![Figure 1.
 EDA-diagram](images/Electronic-Design-Automation.png "EDA-diagram"){: caption="EDA-diagram" caption-side="bottom"}